 Most of the banks today have updated scanning technology and do not require the MICR after Check21 Act.
 Checks are allowed to process through image OCR for faster processing.
 Like you deposit the check by phone and ATMs.
 That is the reason these days you don’t get original checks any longer but a yellow replacement copy of checks which is in the same class as a legal copy of checks.

-Once the check has been converted to an image, the presence of MICR ink on the original item may not be known downstream
+Once the check has converted to an image, the presence of MICR ink on the original item may not be known downstream.

 MICR stands for Magnetic Ink Character Recognition; unlike regular laser toner, MICR toner contains iron oxide.

 The use of MICR Toner may incredibly speed up the handling of your printed checks.

 The majority of the printer you have at home or office may have MICR Toner easily available in the market (just Toner-You don’t need to change the whole printer).
 Search your printer model online for MICR toner.
 It is much the same as a normal toner; however, Iron Oxide blended in the toner.
 After printing, nobody comes to know any deference yet readable by a MICR reader.